 Stage art / Theater / Performance Art

 1999 however brought a theater piece into weightlessness for real.
 This was Dragan Zivadinov and his Cosmokinetic Cabinet Noordung - named after Herman Potocnik Noordung (1892 - 1929), the author of the book "The problems of space travel".
 He went on a zero-g flight with a russian Ilyushin IL76MDK training aircraft of the cosmonaut center, with 6 actors and 8 spectators.
-His play is abstract, his thought behind it to remove it from regular stage and to let the border between spectators and actors disappear.
-This is also the reason why he allowed his spectators to get off from their seats and float freely in the realm together with the actors.

 A nice example for performance art in zero-g is the Zero Genie by Ansuman Biswas.
+The website also contains a video of the performance.

 Film

-As already stated for the literature, in movies very often zero-g is only side effect, either to demonstrate the heroes are in space or, as happened in "Star Trek", to dramatize a story line and to show that something is going wrong.
+As already stated for the literature, in movies very often zero-g is only a side effect, either to demonstrate the heroes are in space or, as happened in "Star Trek", to dramatize a story line and to show that something is going wrong.
 Mostly on science fiction starships there is normal gravity (probably to make the shooting easier, or maybe earlier on it was thought thant man cannot live in zero-g for the long times people are in space in sci-fi stories).

 By the way more and more frequently zero-g flights are used to shoot weightless scenes in movies.
 This way of working has turned out to be significantly easier than the simulation through wire harnesses.